HISTORY OF PASCO COUNTY

 At some time a Mr. Flicker went into a competing business just to the east of Irene's place.
 His place wound up burning down, and Mr. Flicker accused the Wards of having set the fire.
 The Wards maintained their innocence and suggested that they had seen Mr. Flicker with a gas can and that he might have burned it down himself to collect insurance after finding his business unprofitable.

-Meanwhile in 1945 Irene's husband Clarence died of cancer.
+Meanwhile in 1945 Irene’s husband Clarence died of cancer.
 Her son Tom who had been a popular student at Pasco High and was a football standout, was killed in a car wreck on February 11, 1951 at the age of twenty.
 They all knew him as Tommy Ward.
 He played Tackle for the Pasco Pirate teams of 1946 and 1947, both championship years in which the Pirates went undefeated.
 At 205 pounds, he was the heaviest guy on the team each of those years.
-He was asleep when two friends who had got drunk at the Gieler place and were left there by whoever brought them, came to the house where Irene and Tom lived and asked Irene to wake Tom up so that he could drive them home to Dade City.
+He was asleep when two friends who had got drunk at the Giehler place and were left there by whoever brought them, came to the house where Irene and Tom lived and asked Irene to wake Tom up so that he could drive them home to Dade City.
 This she did, to her eternal regret.
-Tom wrecked on a curve in the road, where it curves to the right just before what is now the intersection of St. Joe Road and Old St. Joe Road.
-In those days, that was just a curve in the road, not an intersection.
+Tom wrecked on the way into Dade City on old St. Joe Road, where it curves to the right just before it intersects the current St. Joe Road In those days, that was just a curve in the road, not an intersection.
 I believe that all three were thrown from the car, but Tom hit his head on something hard.
 He never regained consciousness and died at the hospital in Dade City around 5 in the morning Feb.
 11, 1951.
 His friends landed in dirt and suffered only minor injuries.
-Irene always believed that one or both of Tom's two friends did something to make him lose control of the car.
-One of the friends was a preacher's son, and the other one an undertakers son.
+Irene always believed that one or both of Tom’s two friends did something to make him lose control of the car.
+One of the friends was a preacher’s son, and the other one an undertakers son.
 I also understand that their fathers handled the undertaking and preaching at the funeral.
-The undertakers son was Emitt O'Neal, who's father owned Coleman and Ferguson.
+The undertakers son was Emitt O'Neal, whose father owned Coleman and Ferguson.
 Later on Emitt O'Neal was on a prison work crew working on the road at Lake Iola, and at that time sent word through someone that he wanted to speak with Irene.
 She refused his invitation to talk.

 Also in 1951, Irene's daughter Rita married Charles H. Carey, an Air Force service man who was stationed at MacDill Air Force Base.
 Their first child, Charles Steven Carey, was born at MacDill, and their second child, Norman Ward Carey, was born on Kindley Air Force Base, Bermuda.
 Their third child, Brenda Leah Carey, was born at MacDill, and their last child Donald Scott Carey, was born on the island of Oahu in Hawaii.